spacecookie-is-taken/StriveFrameViewer/README.md

 ## TODO:
 - Fix "off by one" errors where the length of sections is incorrect for some moves, I think this comes down to consequences the odd (but rational in context) way that Strive encodes frame data in bbscript.
 - Fix some projectiles and moves not displaying active hitbox frames.
-- Fix some cases where idle total time is not displayed.
 - Add controls to toggle or adjust features like segment truncation
-- Add customization of reset key, or figure out how to pull game controls
+- figure out how to pull game controls, to avoid needing customization of reset key
-- Add data about last move for each player
 - Add data about largest gap for each player

 ## Disabling